 Developing a chart in Tableau is a two stage process.
-First you import and prepare the data.
-Then you define the components of graph.
+First import and prepare the data, defining the components of the graph.
 Then add annotations and other presentation features of the chart.

-Google visualization
+Google Visualization

 Need to know the JavaScript language